South Carolina Episcopalians

 In 1979, in response to congregations trying to leave the Church over the ordination of women and its new Prayer Book, General Convention overwhelming approved a new canon (church law) establishing that all parish property in the Episcopal Church belonged to the Church.
 The Diocese of South Carolina was fully supportive of it, and its delegates to the Convention that year voted unanimously in its favor.

 According to the Canon, congregations hold their parish’s property and buildings in trust for the Episcopal Church.
-If those congregations were to leave the Church or ceased to function, the property would still belong to the Church.
+If those congregations were to leave the Church or ceased to function, the property would still belong in the Church.

 The Dennis Canon has been challenged in court across the country ever since it was enacted.
 Over the past ten years, there have been some eighty cases in which the Episcopal Church has been involved in defending itself against breakaway groups trying to get around the Dennis Canon and make off with parish property.